Wondering how to promote on Instagram?

 Here are some high-level Instagram statistics to keep on your radar:

 - Instagram has amassed over one billion active users since its founding, with over 1.3 million global active users today.

-- 63%of Instagram users log in at least once per day.
+- 500 million daily active users log in at least once a day.

-- More than 500 million post to Instagram Stories daily.
+- Over 500 million post to Instagram Stories daily.

 - Over 100 million Instagram photos and videos are uploaded every day.